nikcbg/terraform_github_provider/README.md

 # terraform_github_provider

 ### Purpose of the repository
-- The repository creates repository in GitHub oraganization for teams with approriate credentials.
+- The repository creates repository in GitHub oraganization.

 #### List of files in the repository